Are you dismissing abuse as “normal?”

 My first known experience with a poisonous atmosphere was when a new administration took over my school.
 The changes started almost immediately.
 The email newsletter, where exemplary teachers were highlighted on a weekly basis, was suspended.
 Meetings began to take on an accusatory tone and trust levels began to decline.
 By winter break, we all began to feel as though we were walking on eggshells and trying not to wake the sleeping dragon.
 The image that always comes to mind when I reflect upon that era is a meeting my team had with the principal.
 A meeting where he sat high behind his desk, yelling at us while we were seated on the floor.

 We adapted.
-We learned when to keep our mouths shut (which was always, as long as we were within the bounds of the school).
+As a group, we learned when to keep our mouths shut (which was always, as long as we were within the bounds of the school).
 We learned not to question, because the answers were always in the form of punishment, meted out with what seemed to be a vicious delight.
-We even joked about the circumstances, trauma funneled into hilarity in an attempt to survive.
+And we even joked about the circumstances, trauma funneled into hilarity in an attempt to survive.

 And the scary part?
 It began to feel acceptable.
 After all, we were ensconced in that environment for 10+ hours a day.